Player Profile

 He claimed 20 dismissals behind the stumps in Championship cricket and, from the middle order, hit 349 runs in eight innings at an average of 43.62.
 His lowest score was 21.

-Salt has been a Manchester Original in the first three years of the Hundred and has played franchise cricket in countries such as Australia, Pakistan, South Africa and Sri Lanka.
+Salt has played franchise cricket in countries such as Australia, Pakistan, South Africa, the UAE and Sri Lanka.
 He won the Pakistan Super League with the Lahore Qalandars in March 2022.

 He is a live-wire in whatever role he takes on, be it with the bat, gloves or in the outfield.

-Having lived in Barbados for five years, it would have been special for him to make his T20 international debut on the island in January 2022, scoring 57 from number six in a narrow defeat against the West Indies.
+Having lived in Barbados, it would have been special for him to make his T20 international debut on the island in January 2022, scoring 57 from number six in a narrow defeat against the West Indies.

 He had already made his ODI debut the previous July against Pakistan at Cardiff - in his birth country.

-Away from the game, he is a big Manchester City football fan.
+Away from the game, he’s a big Manchester City football fan.